 Why they should have seen it from the start?

-First, as a country with a sizeable albeit marginalized Nubian community. (she wasn’t lying on that part at least, they are the guys that ‘own’ Kibera), Kenyans should have known, or at least even asked around, about the ‘Nubian Kingdom.’
-Or even simply ask the Kenyan Nubian Council of Elders (it exists).
-Why, someone would a marginalized people have a queen with so much money?
+First, as a country with a sizeable albeit marginalized Nubian community, Kenyans should have known, or at least even asked around, about the ‘Nubian Kingdom.’
+Or even simply asked the Kenyan Nubian Council of Elders (it exists).
+Why, would a marginalized people have a queen with so much (purported) money?

 Her ruse is now widely known, at least in crime-watch circles.
 Here the author says ‘She’s as much the Queen of Africa as I am the Prince of Wales‘ which points to her symptoms of Narcissistic Personality Disorder.